wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/5-powerapps-create-first.md

 Keep in mind that you can use data from many other sources, including Microsoft SharePoint, cloud services like Salesforce, and on-premises sources like Microsoft SQL Server.

 > [!NOTE]
-> Power Apps requires either a Microsoft 365 license or a free trial.
+> Power Apps requires either an Office 365 license or a free trial.
 Learn more about your licensing options.
 [Microsoft products include Microsoft Power Apps and Power Automate.](https://docs.microsoft.com/powerapps/administrator/pricing-billing-skus)

 Before you begin, watch this video for a brief overview of what to expect when creating your first Power App.